 Sleep deprivation affects your health

-Beyond leaving people bleary-eyed, clutching a Starbucks cup and dozing off at afternoon meetings, failing to get enough sleep heightens the risk for a variety of major illnesses, including cancer, heart disease, diabetes and obesity, recent studies indicate.
+Beyond leaving people bleary-eyed, clutching a Starbucks cup, and dozing off at afternoon meetings, failing to get enough sleep heightens the risk for a variety of major illnesses, including cancer, heart disease, diabetes, and obesity, studies indicate.

-Research from scientists in Japan suggests that a lack of sufficient sleep leads to an increased chance of breast cancer.
-The findings, published in the British Journal of Cancer, states that women need a minimum of six hours sleep a night.
+Research from scientists in Japan suggests insufficient sleep increases the chance of breast cancer.
+The findings, published in the British Journal of Cancer, state that women need at least six hours of sleep a night.
 Without this, their chances of breast cancer increase by up to 60 percent.

-Sleep deprivation has become one for the most pervasive health problems facing the United States, states the website Sleepdex.org.
-It is estimated that people on average now sleep one and a half hours less than people did a century ago.
-In a “Sleep in America” poll of 1,000 adults, nearly a third said that they need at least eight hours to avoid feeling sleepy the next day.
+Sleep deprivation has become one of the most pervasive health problems facing the United States, states the website Sleepdex.org.
+It is estimated that people, on average, now sleep one and a half hours less than people did a century ago.
+In a “Sleep in America” poll of 1,000 adults, nearly a third said they need at least eight hours to avoid feeling sleepy the next day.
 However, the respondents responded that they average 6.9 hours of sleep on weeknights and 7.5 on weekend nights.